finbourne/lusid-sdk-csharp-preview/sdk/docs/CounterpartiesApi.md

 # **ListCounterpartyAgreements**
 > ResourceListOfGetCounterpartyAgreementResponse ListCounterpartyAgreements (DateTimeOffset? asAt = null)

-[EXPERIMENTAL] ListCounterpartyAgreements: List the set of Counterparty Agreements
+[EARLY ACCESS] ListCounterpartyAgreements: List the set of Counterparty Agreements

 List the set of Counterparty Agreements at the specified AsAt date/time